 ERCOT is responsible for administering the Day Ahead and Adjustment Period Scheduling Processes through which final schedules for energy and Ancillary Services are submitted by QSEs and a current Operating Plan is developed for use in operating the ERCOT System in Real Time.
 To fulfill its responsibilities with respect to providing information to the market necessary for QSEs to schedule energy and Ancillary Services, ERCOT shall:

-Post forecasted ERCOT System conditions and Load for the next 7 days, by hour, by Congestion Zone.
+Post forecasted ERCOT System conditions and Load for the next 7 days, by hour, by Congestion Zone;

+PIP155: ESCA clarification: "Load area forecast" will not be published.
+Once posted, 4.2(1) should be amended as follows:

+(1) Post forecasted ERCOT System conditions and Load for the next seven (7) days by hour, by Congestion Zone.
 ERCOT will also post any area Load forecasts that were used to create the system Load forecast;

 Post forecasted Transmission Loss Factors and Distribution Loss Factors;

 Post Load Profiles for non-IDR metered Customers;